fnlbhq/fred/README.md

 // Execute the request
 r, _ := q.Get()

-// Convert the result to JSON and print the result fmt.Println(r.PrettyJSON())
+// Convert the fred to JSON and print the fred fmt.Println(r.PrettyJSON())
 ```